 Here are some ways you can save on the cost of dental benefits:

 - Keep up with your preventive care appointments.

 - Keep an eye on your deductible and annual maximum as the year goes on.

-Since preventive care is almost always covered at 100%, make sure you’re scheduling your appointments as often as your plan allows to maximize your benefits.
+Since preventive care is almost always covered at 100 percent, make sure you’re scheduling your appointments as often as your plan allows to maximize your benefits.

 Click here to learn more about preventive care.